Passion fruit, otherwise known as Passiflora edulis, has recently become a trend among those who are health-conscious.

 - Dressings: Use passion fruit puree or juice to make a flavorful salad dressing or marinade.

-- Baked Custard: rich, creamy custard as it delivers a sensational medley of tastes and textures, making this delightful dessert an unforgettable culinary experience.
+- Baked Custard: Rich, creamy custard as it delivers a sensational medley of tastes and textures, making this delightful dessert an unforgettable culinary experience.

 Potential Downsides of Passion Fruit